About Odessa Rose

 The publication of Water In A Broken Glass opened the door for Rose’s literary future, and on September 10, 2011, dewdrop collective publishing released her second novel, In the Mirror.
 This long awaited novel centers around a young woman’s struggle to prove that her boyfriend is not in love with his wife.
 Author Anondra Williams states, “Characters are Roses’ bread and butter, and she does them well, making you fell as if they are our friends and sometimes your enemy.
 Wondering what makes them tick and what will tick them off.
 In the end reality bleeds true and life turns out . . . interesting.
 The closet will never be the same again after reading In the Mirror.”

 Rose is fast at work on completing her third novel, Kizmic’s Journey.
 She is a member of the Black Writers Guild of Maryland.
+She is also the co-creator of This Is Baltimore, Too, a video project dedicated to showing the good in Baltimore neighborhoods.
 She lives in Baltimore with her husband, their two sons and daughter.